JohnCornia/Conjugate_Method/README.md

 The development stages will go as follows:

-1. Website is created using JavaScript and PHP
+1. Website is created using JavaScript only
-2. Host is selected and website is hosted
+2. Database created and added to save user records
-3. Database created and added to save user records
+3. Host is selected and website is hosted
 4. Additional features/styling added

 Project is currently at stage: 1